 - Hold extortionists accountable for their actions, and

-- Remove unwanted online content (ex.
-Intimate photographs or videos, malicious and false blog posts, fake business reviews).
+- Remove and report sextortion and other unwanted online content (ex.
+Intimate photographs or videos, malicious and false blog posts, fake Google reviews and other business reviews).

 At Minc Law, we understand the urgency of dealing with an online extortionist and will treat your issue like the emergency it often is.
 Acting quickly and effectively is important, and we are here to help you with your sensitive issue.
 We also recommend you check out our article “How Much Does An Online Extortion Lawyer Cost?
 Cost to Stop Online Extortion“.
 In the article, you will learn about all the factors that determine the cost an online extortion lawyer, how costs can be impacted by different attorney billing structures, and how much online extortion and sextortion matters cost at Minc Law.

 Video: How Much We Charge for Sextortion Matters at Minc Law